Meet the Veterans: Stacey Huddleston

 UMB is fortunate to have several veterans on our team and are proud to hire veterans in our local communities.
 This series highlights some of our associates who have served their country in the military prior to joining UMB.
-Be sure to check out the other profiles in our series—Steve Marin and Ryan Gardner.
+Be sure to check out the other profiles in our series—Steve Marin, Ryan Gardner & Lynda McWhirter.

 What about your past shaped who you are today?